The novel A definition of the novel

 When literature and interpretation is mentioned together, many would probably think of poetry primarily.
 It is true that poetry is directly combined with interpretation as a form of text that often holds an inherent message.

 Yet, prose can be an object for interpretation as well.
 Whereas the plot itself generally doesn’t need to be analyzed, the meaning behind the plot could be an object for an interpretation.
-In older novels, some of the context is often lost for readers of today.
+In older novels, the context is often partly lost for readers of today.
 Matters of political and culture sort that would be lit up by the knowledge of history.
 In older poems and prose references to mythology is common, the Greek primarily.
 But this is a knowledge what not always belongs to the readers of today and could hinder the understanding of the text.

 In modern prose works, interpretations could concern political, social, gender and other issues.
 A novel could further on be interpreted from a biographical perspective, an intertextual perspective and many others.

 Sometimes a novel can include symbols or as a whole be seen as a symbol for something, and sometimes a certain passage in a book is extra important for its interpretations, for the latter case this is called a crux.
 1

 The birth of the novel